Those Who Survived The Boss From Hell

 He was wise enough to know that when he was to deliver an item down the road he did it immediately and returned to fool the BFH into thinking he was trustworthy.

 When he was to deliver something a distance away, he took it as an excursion.
-What would take less than an hour, would take Eric three hours at least.
+What would take less than an hour, would take Eric at least three hours if not the whole day.

-And when Cricket was being played at Sabina, it was going to take all day.
+And when Cricket was being played at Sabina, well, he had his seat.

 The salary they received was, in some respects more gift than earned.